 Langkawi is a set of 104 islands, around 30km off the west coast of Malaysia.
 It’s becoming more popular every year and it’s easy to see why.
-With stunning beaches, a lively atmosphere at night, a sky bridge that will literally take your breath away, and delicious food, you’ll soon find this idyllic island ticks all the boxes.
+With incredible beaches, a lively atmosphere at night, a sky bridge that will literally take your breath away, and delicious food, you’ll soon find this idyllic island is one of the most stunning places to visit Malaysia.
 So here are a few of the top things to do in Langkawi.

 Table of Contents

 - 5 Where to eat in Langkawi

 - 6 Like this post?
 Pin and save for later

 Top Langkawi Attractions

 Island hopping in Langkawi is one of the top things to do in the archipelago, where there are various boat tours you can do.
 These often go to the Kilim Geoforest Park, a nearby island with a stunning beach, and finally an option to view eagles catching their prey.

 These are very “organised” which may not suit everyone as you have allotted times in each place.
 However if you are travelling quickly and want to see as much as possible in a short amount of time, then these tours are ideal.
 Just a word of warning, the monkeys you encounter on these tours are very mischievous and so keep an eye on your belongings.
 Ideally, have a backpack with you and keep it on your back at all times with your valuables in it, as sometimes the monkeys will run off with the full contents of a plastic bag!